sigmedia/sigmedia.github.io/index.markdown

 Our research activities are centred on digital signal processing technology.
-We exploit knowledge from statistics, applied mathematics, computer vision, image and video processing, and speech and language understanding in order to solve very unique problems in a range of domains.
+We exploit knowledge from statistics, applied mathematics, computer vision, image/video processing, and speech and language understanding to solve unique problems in a range of domains.
 There are three main research themes for the group:

   - Digital Cinema and Restoration